-It’s hard to believe, but know that the time of feeling homesick will pass.
+It can be hard to believe when you’re feeling hopeless, but know that the time of feeling homesick will pass.
 My boyfriend, who came with me, had made large, out-of-state moves in the past, so he was more prepared to handle the sudden change.
 It helped reassure me that there were better days to come.

 And there were better days to come.
 We met some great friends that we enjoy spending time and going to events with.
 We’ve gotten the hang of getting around and have been able to start some new business ideas in the area.
 I feel overjoyed, and completely different than I did when I was going through my period of homesickness.
 Homesickness is a short period of mourning.
 I’m happy to say I feel no sadness about moving at all anymore, only a desire to stay here in Costa Rica as long as I can!